-Tumut 3 Power Station, the largest station of the scheme (generating capacity 1,500,000 kW) and pumping capacity 10,500 cubic feet per second) is being constructed below Talbingo Reservoir and will discharge into Jounama Pondage on the Tumut River.
-This pondage will provide a downstream pumping pool and also regulate discharges from Tumut 3 Power Station as required.
+Tumut 3 Power Station, the largest station of the scheme (generating capacity 1,500,000 kW and pumping capacity 10,500 cubic feet per second) has been constructed below Talbingo Reservoir and discharges into Jounama Pondage on the Tumut River.
+This pondage provides a down-stream pumping pool and also regulates discharges from Tumut 3 Power Station as required.
 Releases from Jounama Pondage then enter Blowering Reservoir formed by Blowering Dam.
 This dam, constructed by the Snowy Mountains Authority as an agent for the State of New South Wales, provides for the regulation of power station discharges for irrigation use in the Murrumbidgee Valley.
 The Authority has constructed a power station at the foot of the dam to generate power from releases of water for irrigation purposes.

 Snowy-Murray Development.
-The principal features of the Snowy-Murray Development are the diversion of the main stream of the Snowy River by tunnels, shafts, and pipelines westwards through
+The principal features of the Snowy-Murray Development are the diversion of the main stream of the Snowy River by tunnels, shafts, and pipelines westwards through the Great Dividing Range into the Swampy Plain River in the catchment of the Upper Murray, and the development of power on the western slopes of the Alps.
+The main works of the development are as follows.

-\ See also Chapter 23 Water Conservation and Irrigation of this issue and special detailed article in Year Book No. 42, pp. 1103-30.
+[•] See also Chapter 23 Water Conservation and Irrigation of this issue and special detailed article in Year Book No. 42, pp. 1103-30.